cloudnative-pg/cloudnative-pg/docs/src/ssl_connections.md

 ## Issuing a new certificate

 !!!
 Seealso "About CNP plugin for kubectl"
-    Please refer to the ["Certificates" section in the "Cloud Native PostgreSQL Plugin"](cnp-plugin.md#certificates) page for details on how to use the plugin for `kubectl`.
+    Please refer to the ["Certificates" section in the "CloudNativePG Plugin"](cnp-plugin.md#certificates) page for details on how to use the plugin for `kubectl`.

 You can create a certificate for the `app` user in the `cluster-example` PostgreSQL cluster as follows: